 A wonderful route along no less than six lakes awaits you.
 First up is the Hallwilersee south of Aarau, followed by the Baldeggersee.
 You’ll pass them along their eastern shores, meaning that you can profit from the best sun position in the early morning.
 You’ll have the sun in your back when taking pictures along the lakes towards the west, and light will come from the side if you look south towards the Bernese Alps.
 Via Hochdorf you’ll drive to Cham and Zug, where the next lake awaits you.
 This is Lake Zug, an ideal starting point for boat rides or a trip up to Rigi.
 Along the Ägeri valley with yet another lake you’ll head for Einsiedeln, famous for its monastery and the Sihl lake.
 You’ll cross this lake from from west to east.
 Another crossing must be made over Lake Zurich: a dam with a car road splits the lake into two parts between Pfäffikon and Rapperswil.
 Your destination is the charming village of Rapperswil.

-- near Gelfingen along the Baldeggersee you’ll find the Heidegg castle, housing a regional culture and history center and a lovely rose garden;
+- Near Gelfingen along the Baldeggersee you’ll find the Heidegg castle, housing a regional culture and history center and a rose garden.

-- the Ägeri lake is very inviting for a stroll along the shores;
+- The Ägeri lake is inviting for a stroll along the shores.

 - Rapperswil is known as the ‘town of roses’.
 It has a romantic lake boulevard and a castle on a hill with wonderful views over Lake Zurich and the Alps in the distance.
 It’s one of the stops along the Voralpen-Express route, and boat trips over the lake are a nice way to spend your afternoon.